 Health literacy is the degree to which individuals have the capacity to obtain, process, and understand basic health information needed to make appropriate health decisions.
 The Health Literate Care Model is a tested approach for engaging individuals, families and communities in decision-making for health and self-management.
-It emphasizes health opportunities and risks, and employs a broad spectrum of communication modalities to achieve desired behaviours and responses.29 This objective will ensure that all individuals, families and preserve their own health.
+It emphasizes health opportunities and risks, and employs a broad spectrum of communication modalities to achieve desired behaviours and responses.29 This objective will ensure that all individuals, families and communities are provided with the information they need to promote, protect and preserve their own health.